-Students seeking admission to the M.S.
-Dietetics program are required to complete the following undergraduate coursework.
+Students admitted to the M.S.
+Dietetics program are required to complete the following 400-level courses.
 These courses can be completed during the fourth year of the B.S.
-Food and Nutrition major at the University of Idaho or will need to be completed as part of the first bridging year of the M.S.
+Food and Nutrition major for students in the 3+2 or as part of the first year of the M.S.
+Dietetics.

 |STAT 431||Statistical Analysis||3|

-This degree will require 33 credits of 500-level courses and at least 1,200 hours of supervised experiential learning in nutrition and dietetics settings culminating in successful completion of a comprehensive final exam.
-It will be accredited through the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+This degree requires 30 credits of 500-level courses and at least 1,000 hours of supervised experiential learning in nutrition and dietetics settings culminating in successful completion of a comprehensive final exam.
+It is accredited through the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 - Apply foundational sciences to food and nutrition knowledge to meet the needs of individuals, groups and organizations.